2017-2018 Faculty and Staff

 Kitot Bet, Gimel, Dalet, Hay and Vav/Grades 2-6 Hebrew Teacher

-Ziona Gavish Itzhack is in her third year at LGA.
+Ziona Gavish Itzhack is in her fourth year at LGA.
 She is Israeli born and has taught for 16 years in secular Israeli schools.
 She most recently taught Judaics, Hebrew and General Studies to grades 5 and 6.
 Ziona has a BA in Social Science from the Open University in Israel.
 Her teaching certificate is in Mikra (Judaics) and she just completed her MA in Jewish Education at Hebrew University.
-Since moving to the United States Ziona has traveled far and wide exploring the beautiful sights of this country.
+Since moving to the United States, Ziona has traveled far and wide exploring the beautiful sights of this country.

 Tamar Fields is LGA’s part-time reading specialist.
 She is passionate about collaborating with teachers and parents on how best to meet the language arts learning needs of each individual child as well as each unique class.
 Tamar is a Licensed Reading Specialist with a Masters in Early Childhood Development and Education.
 She has completed additional classes in the Wilson Reading Program and the Telian Reading Program as well as Creative Arts in Learning.
 Her goal is to help children discover their strengths while addressing their challenges and to come away empowered by the learning process.
 Tamar weaves together her skills and knowledge as an educator and a parent to address a full range of reading challenges taking into account individual learning styles, social, emotional and cognitive development.
 Tamar also loves to garden and cook, take long walks with her dog and spend time with her husband and four sons (whom all attended and graduated from LGA).

-Ellen is now beginning her second school year as LGA’s Executive Director.
+Ellen is now beginning her third school year as LGA’s Executive Director.
 She has over a decade of experience in independent school advancement, and served most recently as Director of Donor Relations at the Williston Northampton School.
 Previously, she worked as Assistant Vice President at Republic National Bank of New York.
 Ellen brings an exceptional administrative capacity, fundraising expertise, and believes in the importance of raising our children in a nurturing, enriching Jewish environment.
 Ellen, her husband, her three boys, and their dog Panko, live in Northampton.

 Deborah Bromberg Seltzer

 Deborah joined the LGA staff in 2003 bringing ruach (spirit) and song from her many years of experience working in day schools and summer camps.
 Her goal at LGA is to instill a sense of curiosity and fun in Jewish learning.
 Deborah is a 2012 recipient of a Harold Grinspoon Foundation Award for Excellence in Jewish Education and a 2012 recipient of the national Grinspoon-Steinhardt Award.
 She holds a BA in American Literature from Barnard College, Columbia University, a BA in Midrash from the Jewish Theological Seminary, and an MA in Jewish Education with a concentration in Day School Education from the Jewish Theological Seminary.
-Deborah lives in Northampton with her husband Bruce and four children (an LGA student in Kitah Dalet/Gr.
-4 and three LGA graduates).
+Deborah lives in Northampton with her husband Bruce and four children (an LGA student in Kitah Hay/Gr.
+5 and three LGA graduates).
 She enjoys reading children’s literature, doing arts and crafts, and Israeli dancing.

 Bianca joined the LGA staff in June 2011 after relocating from Florida with her husband.
 Bianca has spent many years working in general accounting both in and outside of the Jewish synagogue community.
 She says, “I love what I do, working with people and numbers.”
 Bianca feels right at home in a Jewish day school.
 Both of her grown children attended Jewish day school – kindergarten through high school.
 Bianca enjoys the cooler New England weather and is happy being closer to her children, and her grandchildren who live in Montreal.
 Bianca is also LGA’s resident chef, preparing tasty hot lunches for our students and staff.